rrousselGit/flutter_hooks/README.md

 }
 ```

 - A class

 When a hook becomes too complex, it is possible to convert it into a class that extends `Hook`, which can then be used using `HookContext.use`.
 As a class, the hook will look very similar to a `State` and have access to life-cycles and methods such as `initHook`, `dispose` and `setState`.

-It is prefered to use functions over classes whenever possible, and to hide classes under a function.
+It is preferred to use functions over classes whenever possible and to hide classes under a function.

 The following defines a hook that prints the time a `State` has been alive.